herav/catarsis/Documentation/Backend_Insights.md

 The controller receives an array of Users or null from the model

 **Get User()**
-The controller receives an Users object or null from the model
+- The controller receives an Users object or null from the model
+- It is necessary to validate the request params: min 2 characters, max ? characters, 0 characters

 **Create User()**
 The controller receives an User object created or null from the model